MC1053121 – (Updated) Microsoft 365 apps: We will prompt users to back up their files in Microsoft OneDrive (new info) (archived)

 Compliance Issues

-Failure to back up files may lead to compliance issues if sensitive data is lost or not properly managed in accordance with organizational policies.
+Without proper backup, organizations may face compliance issues if data is lost or not properly managed in accordance with regulations.

 - roles: Compliance Officers, Data Managers